The Islands of Guna Yala

 The latter will keep us on our toes when we set out on our field trip.
 We visited multiple community islands to create a backup plan in case a “period party” is raging when we arrive.
 That is an entirely new wrinkle in field trip planning for me.

+We motor through the water to our island for the night and unload the boat.
 Crystalline water in every direction.
-Palm trees sway overhead.
-The only sounds are waves, wind, and quiet conversation.
+The palms—large and weighted with coconuts—sway overhead.
+The only sounds is the waves, wind, and quiet conversation.

-We pulled on fins, donned masks, grabbed a couple of Hawaiin Sling pole spears, and swam out past the reef.
-Mark showed us how to use the rubber band to launch the spear.
-I was ready to kill some invasive, poisonous Lionfish.
+We pull on fins, don masks, and grab a couple of Hawaiian Sling pole spears.
+We sit in the surf as Mark shows us how to use the rubber band to launch the spear before we go.
+He takes the lead, kicking out past the reef.
+I am ready to kill some invasive, venomous Lionfish.

 It turns out I’m not a natural snorkeler.
-My mask fogged constantly.
-I choked on salt water five or ten times.
-Gradually, though, I got the hang of it and started freediving down 20-30 feet to find our prey.
+My mask fogs constantly.
+I choke on salt water five or ten times.
+Gradually, though, I get the hang of it and start diving down 20-30 feet to find our prey.

-We circumnavigated the island in about 45 minutes.
-Mark spotted one Lionfish.
-I speared three plastic bags and a used diaper (I threw that one back).
+We circumnavigate the island in about 45 minutes without seeing much.
+Bleached coral, a turtle, and some starfish.
+I spear three plastic bags and a used diaper (I throw that one back).